paweljarosz/defarc/README.md

 	local variable_value = defarc.get_variable_value()
 ```

-## Save/Load Global Variable
+## Save/Load Global Variable:

-### .save_variable(variable_name, new_value)
+### save_variable(variable_name, new_value)
 Saves a variable inside DefArc module, for proper operations on it.
 The function changes its format from string to a proper type, e.g. a number or boolean.

 * **PARAMETER:** `variable_name` (string) - a proper name of a variable from Arcweave JSON
 * **PARAMETER:** `new_value` (any type) - a new value that will be converted and saved to a variable inside DefArc module